Trump says former lawyer Cohen's testimony was 'totally false': AP

 Cohen, who had previously boasted he was the president’s “fixer,” pleaded guilty in August to eight criminal charges including tax evasion, bank fraud and campaign finance violations.

 Trump said in the AP interview that Cohen’s testimony was “totally false.”
-He also minimized Cohen’s role working for Trump, describing him as “a PR person who did small legal work.”
+He also minimized Cohen’s role working for him, describing him as “a PR person who did small legal work.”

 Trump called it “very sad” that Cohen had struck a deal to “achieve a lighter sentence,” according to the AP.

+Lanny Davis, one of Cohen’s lawyers, referred to his tweets when asked by Reuters for comment.

+“Under oath (Michael Cohen) acknowledged and took responsibility for (Trump’s) bad behavior,” Davis wrote, adding Cohen “doesn’t fear the #truth.”

-Reporting by Makini Brice and Karen Freifeld; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Makini Brice in Washington; Additional reporting by Nathan Layne and Karen Freifeld in New York; Editing by Mohammad Zargham and Peter Cooney